ttapjinda/sensu-docs/content/sensu-core/2.0/guides/monitor-server-resources.md

 invoked by the root user, which could result in zombie processes.
 While Sensu discourages the use of `sudo` in check commands, you are free to configure your checks as you see fit, but please do so at your own risk._

+### Configuring the agent
+Now that you have the `check-cpu` check set up on the `linux` subscriptions

+On each instance that needs CPU monitoring, add the `linux` subscription to the the agent configuration file (`/etc/sensu/agent.yml`).
+The subscription configuration should now look like this:

+{{< highlight yml >}}
+subscriptions: "linux"
+{{< /highlight >}}

+Sensu agent installation checklist:

+- Download the package
+-

 ### Validating the check